 There are many partners in the university’s efforts to achieve sustainable operations.
-The following departments have taken a leadership role in conserving resources and improving efficiency.
+The following departments collaborate to preserve resources and improve efficiency.
 If you are looking for academic initiatives, faculty, or research, search our Academic Directory.

 Campus Planning | Division of Housing and Food Service | Document Solutions | Environmental Health and Safety | Facilities Services |

 Intercollegiate Athletics | Office of Sustainability | Parking and Transportation Services | Project Management and Construction Services | Recreational Sports | University Unions | UT Staff Council | Utilities and Energy Management

 Campus Planning encourages holistic thinking in setting sustainability goals throughout the management of a variety of planning initiatives: campus master planning, district master planning, the strategic master planning of schools and colleges, and during the budget and scope formation of large capital projects.
 Campus Planning promotes setting goals and budgets which support the incorporation of sustainability elements in the subsequent design and construction phases, enabling design teams to later be able to bring innovative solutions and synergies that maximize potential environmental benefits and cost savings, while balancing the relationships between buildings, people and their environment.

 The Division of Housing and Food Service at The University of Texas at Austin seeks to foster a living and learning experience of environmental stewardship and sustainability awareness.
 They develop students and staff who are engaged citizens of the world by increasing their understanding of sustainable living practices and underlining how these practices affect the world around them.
 Flagship programs include Green Corps, on-campus gardens, Eco-to-Go reusable takeout containers and a full pre- and post-consumer food waste composting program.